mattermost/mattermost-developer-documentation/site/content/contribute/webapp/developer-setup.md

         brew install libpng
         ```

-    - On Linux-based operating systems, use preferred package manager to install it.
+    - On Linux-based operating systems, use your preferred package manager to install it.

 4. Fork https://github.com/mattermost/mattermost-webapp